aardvarkk/manglers/README.md

   - 1.0 would change a number of bytes equal to the number of bytes in the file
   - 0.0 would make no changes
 - Try it on some photos!
 Or anything you're excited to corrupt!
+- Because it writes to the input file, running it repeatedly will further corrupt the file.
+Try tweaking a lower percentage of bytes, but running it more times in a row.
+You can save copies of iterations you like along the way!

 ## Contribute